-Fig. 9.
-Processes contributing to healing and the associated areas.
-The numerical solutions of (16) can be used to calculate the contribution of re-epithelialisation, contraction and dermal growth to healing.
-The area healed by re-epithelialisation (epidermis covering granulation tissue) is given by $A_d(t) - A_e(t)$ .
-The area healed by contraction is given by $A_s(t) - A_d(t)$ and by dermal growth is $1 - A_s(t)$ .
+Figure 9: Processes contributing to dermal healing and the associated areas.
+The numerical solutions of (16) can be used to calculate the contribution of granulation tissue, contraction and dermal growth to dermal healing.
+The synthesis of granulation tissue is given by the epidermal curve, hence the area healed by granulation is given by $A_d(t) - A_e(t)$.
+The area healed by contraction is given by $A_s(t) - A_d(t)$ and by dermal growth is $1 - A_s(t)$.

-Fig. 10.
-Contributions from re-epithelialisation, dermal growth and dermal contraction predicted by best fits of the model to data.
-The numerical solutions of (16) are fit to the data given in Fig. 2 and the contributions to healing according to Fig. 9 are plotted for each day until closure. (a) Non-diabetic and (b) diabetic.
+Figure 10: Contributions from granulation tissue, dermal growth and dermal contraction predicted by best fits of the model to data.
+The numerical solutions of (16) are fit to the data given in Fig. 2 and the contributions to healing according to Fig. 9 are plotted for each day until closure.